Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Rather than focusing on fun, asking the question this way will provide information about where there might be creativity or flexibility in the role.

-## What is the toughest time of the month or year for someone in this position?
+## What is the Toughest time of the Month or Year for Someone in This Position?

 ### Who to Ask:
 Manager